STAMP-project/botsing-github-app/README.md

-# Botsing GitHub App
+# Botsing Server

+This web service acts as a bridge between Botsing and Github or Jira.
+In, starting from an issue opened on Github or Jira, containing the stacktrace of a runtime error, it  generates a test to reproduce it on Botsing and notifies about the results.
-This is a GitHub App that generate a test to reproduce the stacktrace read from an issue opened in GitHub.
-This repository contains the code to build the server with the service called by GitHub.
+This repository contains the code to build the server with the service called by GitHub and Jira.

 ## Getting started